neolithos/NeoMarkdigXaml/README.md

 - Tables
 - Extra emphasis

+## Styles

+It is possible to replace the default resource set.

+Inherit from `XamlMarkdownWriter` and  override the method `GetDefaultStyle`.

 ## Difference to [markdig.wpf](https://github.com/Kryptos-FR/markdig.wpf)

 markdig.wpf implements **two** renderers, one for xaml-output and one for wpf-objects.